yutannihilation/vellogd-r/README.md

 ## "Interactive" graphics device with extra features

 As far as I know, there's no cross-platform and **interactive** graphics device.
-R provides interactive graphics devices, but they are not cross-platform.
+R provides interactive graphics devices, but they are not really cross-platform.
 They are implemented differently, which makes some features missing on some platform (e.g. [X11 on Windows doesn't provide `onIdle` event][coolbutuseless]).

 [coolbutuseless]: https://coolbutuseless.github.io/2022/05/06/introducing-eventloop-realtime-interactive-rendering-in-r/